Aislinn Derbez’s vacation with her sister Mich Aguilera in Costa Rica

 The daughter of Eugenio Derbez showed off her splendid figure in a bikini this weekend during a vacation in Costa Rica.
 Aislinn Derbez she enjoyed the idyllic beaches of the beautiful destination with her sister on her mother’s side, Michelle Aguilera.

-the daughters of Gabriela Michael They looked very happy together in this mini adventure that Mich went to after a call for help from her sister, who claimed not to feel very well:
+the daughters of Gabriela Michael They looked very happy together in this mini adventure that Mich went to after the call for help from her sister, who claimed not to feel very well:

 “My sister is a great travel companion… A few days ago I spoke to her and told her: -I don’t feel well, I need nature, Kai has to go with his dad, I don’t want to be at home, I feel like I need to be alone, but not so alone…mmm, if I go to Costa Rica tomorrow, will you come with me?…she namas He tells me ‘let’s see, give me 5 min… ok I’ll go’.
-(She always tells me that I live on the edge but she accompanies me 😂) I love you, Mich, “concluded the star of Netflix under the beautiful carousel of images you shared.
+(He always tells me that I live on the edge but he accompanies me 😂) I love you, Mich”, concluded the star of Netflix under the beautiful carousel of images you shared.

 The most picturesque note of the trip was the adventure that both experienced by immersing themselves in a tub of ice water, a beauty and health treatment very fashionable among celebrities.
 While Mich only lasted a minute on the ice, Aislinn made it to ten minutes, quite a feat!